The PADI Self Reliant Course with American Divers International

 Back-up mask (recommended)

-Additional equipment recommended for the self-reliant diver
+Additional equipment is recommended for the self-reliant diver